hpcloud-mon/monasca-hugo/content/root/features.md

   with other systems.
 - [Thresholding on alarming](/components/alarms/) on metrics is done real-time with compound alarms described using a simple expressive grammar composed of alarm sub-expressions and logical operators.
-- The overall architecture is a micro-services based bus architecture that allows for [easy extensibility](/root/coming-soon).
+- The overall architecture is a [microservices](http://martinfowler.com/articles/microservices.html) [message bus](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageBus.html) architecture that allows for [easy extensibility](/root/coming-soon).